 - heart and circulation failure

 The full extent of outcomes and effects linked with the combined use of Adderall and alcohol is not fully understood yet.
-However, some research has shown that the simultaneous use of alcohol and prescription stimulants is often linked with:
+However, some

 - increased risk of substance abuse

 - greater likelihood of using illegal drugs or misusing other prescription drugs

 - lowered grade point averages

 - increased or prolonged symptoms of alcohol and stimulant use

 - decreased work or school performance